catalystbyzoho/codelib-zia-services/README.md

 You can also initialize a new project following the steps mentioned in [this page](https://docs.catalyst.zoho.com/en/cli/v1/initialize-resources/initialize-new-project/).
 After you initialize the project, proceed to navigate to its root directory and continue with the installation.

-Execute the command below in the Catalyst CLI to install the Zoho CRM Bulk Data Processing CodeLib solution:
+Execute the command below in the Catalyst CLI to install the Catalyst Zia Services CodeLib solution:

 ```bash
 catalyst codelib:install https://github.com/catalystbyzoho/codelib-zia-services